aj-22/incremental/README.md

 PDF contains all the code with explanation.

-Bonus : Executing IMPALA Queries in HUE/OOZIE
+Additional Content : Executing IMPALA Queries in HUE/OOZIE